Cooperation and dependencies in multipartite systems: Properties

+Let us begin with a simple example that illustrates the difference between multipartite correlations and multipartite dependence.
+Consider three classical binary random variables described by the joint probability distribution $P(000) = P(111) = \frac{1}{2}$.
+All three variables are clearly correlated as confirmed, e.g., by quantifiers introduced in Refs.~\cite{Giorgi,Girolami2017}.
+However, the knowledge of, say, the first party about the third party does not increase if the first observer is allowed to cooperate with the second one.
+By examining her data, the first observer knows the variables of both remaining parties and any cooperation with one of them does not change this.
+There is no information gain and hence this distribution has vanishing tripartite dependence.

+On the other hand, let us consider the joint probability distribution with $P(000) = P(011) = P(101) = P(110) = \frac{1}{4}$, which can describe also a classical system.
+Any two variables in this distribution are completely uncorrelated, but any two parties can perfectly decode the value of the remaining variable.
+Hence the gain from cooperation is $1$ and so is the value of $\mathcal{D}_3$.

-As we have already emphasized, multipartite dependence is different from multipartite correlations.
-Nevertheless, it does share a number of properties that are expected from measures of genuine multipartite correlations.
+Nevertheless, $\mathcal{D}_N$ does satisfy a number of properties that are expected from measures of genuine multipartite correlations.
 Any such quantifier should satisfy a set of postulates put forward in Refs.~\cite{Grudka,Girolami2017}.
 We now show that most of them also hold for $\mathcal{D}_N$ and we precisely characterize the deviation from one of the postulates.
 In Appendices A-C we prove the following properties of the dependence: \begin{itemize}

 \item[(i)] If $\mathcal{D}_N = 0$ and one adds a party in a product state then the resulting $(N+1)$-party state has $\mathcal{D}_{N} = 0$.

 \item[(ii)] If $\mathcal{D}_N = 0$ and one subsystem is split with two of its parts placed in different laboratories then the resulting $(N+1)$-party state has $\mathcal{D}_{N+1} = 0$.